Van der Waals-London interaction of atoms with pseudo-relativistic kinetic energy

 Then

-where $a_1$ and $a_2$ are defined in \eqref{eq_int_06} and \eqref{eq_int_07} respectively. \end{theorem} \begin{remas} \begin{itemize} \item Conditions 1) and 2) of Theorem \ref{thm_pre_02} are the same as in the previous work \cite{ioannis} by I. Anapolitanos and I. M. Sigal, where they obtained an asymptotic expansion of $E^\alpha _{\D}-\mu^\alpha$ in the nonrelativistic case with an error of order $\mathcal{O}(\D^{-7})$. \item The physical meaning of Condition~1) is that the lowest energy of the non-interacting system occurs when the electrons are allocated neutrally.
+where $a_1>0$ and $a_2>0$ are defined in \eqref{eq_int_06} and \eqref{eq_int_07} respectively. \end{theorem} \begin{remas} \begin{itemize} \item Conditions 1) and 2) of Theorem \ref{thm_pre_02} are the same as in the previous work \cite{ioannis} by I. Anapolitanos and I. M. Sigal, where they obtained an asymptotic expansion of $E^\alpha _{\D}-\mu^\alpha$ in the nonrelativistic case with an error of order $\mathcal{O}(\D^{-7})$. \item The physical meaning of Condition~1) is that the lowest energy of the non-interacting system occurs when the electrons are allocated neutrally.
 It is important to mention that if Condition 1) does not hold, then $E_{\D}^\alpha-\mu^\alpha$ is dominated by Coulomb interaction which decays like $\D^{-1}$ and is thus much stronger than the van der Waals-London interaction.
 Both variants are possible.
 Experimental data shows that for some molecules Condition 1) is fulfilled and for some it is not, see discussion in the introduction of \cite{ioannis}. \item Condition 2) imposes restrictions on the rotational symmetry of the atoms in the diatomic molecule.
 In particular the ground state space of $\tilde H_\beta^\alpha$ only contains functions which transform according to the irreducible representation of the group $SO(3)$ of degree $\ell=0$.
 To see this, notice that the Hamiltonian $\tilde H_\beta^\alpha$ is invariant under rotations $R\in SO(3)$.
 Thus for any eigenfunction $\phi\in P^{\alpha'_\beta} \tilde {\mathcal{W}}_\beta^\alpha$ the rotated function $T_R\phi$ is an eigenfunction corresponding to the same value.
 Rotation and permutation operators commute, thus $T_R\phi\in P^{\alpha'_\beta}\tilde {\mathcal{W}}_\beta^\alpha$.
 So by \cite[\S 3.19]{hamermesh1962} the dimension of $P^{\alpha'_\beta} \tilde {\mathcal{W}}_\beta^\alpha$ is an integer multiple of the dimension of $\alpha'_\beta$ and the dimension of a representation of the $SO(3)$ group.
 By Condition~2) $\dim (P^{\alpha'_\beta}\tilde{\mathcal{W}}_\beta^\alpha)=\dim \alpha'_\beta$ so the dimension of the representation of $SO(3)$ describing the symmetry of $\phi$ is one.
 So it must be the irreducible representation of degree $\ell=0$. \item Our method allows to obtain the expansion of $E_{\D}^\alpha-\mu^\alpha$ up to arbitrary negative power of $|D|$.